7:45 Centre opens.

 17:30 Centre closes

-Located on the wall in the Centre are the children’s ketes.
+Located at the main door entrance to the Centre are the children’s ketes.
 Every child/family has one with their name on it.
 The ketes are a way of sending your child’s artwork home or communication from the Centre, so please try to check your child’s kete on a regular basis.

 Feel free to include yoghurts and food to heat in your child’s lunchbox as we have the facilities to cater for both.
 Simply place the food items, with your child’s name on (pens available), in the trays provided on the food trolley in the kitchen.
 Both trays are put in the fridge between meal times.
 If your child has any special dietary requirements please let us know.